 Outcome 4: Enhanced capacity and sustainability of civil society organisations and the sector (coordinated by the Academy of Civic Organizations Foundation)

 The organisations were able to apply for funding for activities in the outcomes listed above in four calls for applications for grants: two for thematic projects (outocmes 1-3) and two for sectoral projects (outcome 4).
 Also additional call for proposals for organisational grants funded from the Norwegian Financial Mechanism 2014–2021 was launched.

 The first call for thematic projects was announced in February 2020, and the second was announced in November 2020.
 The call for sectoral projects, intended to make social organisations more stable and directed towards the entire sector, its individual industries, or organisations operating in a particular region of the country was announced in April 2020.
 The second call for sectoral projects concerning advocacy and monitoring activities was announced in January 2021.
 The call for organisational grants was announced in February 2022.

 Organisations that applied for grants for thematic and/or sectoral projects were able to apply for an additional grant for capacity building.

-Funding was awarded in all calls for applications for grants for activities conducted by Polish social organisations – whether acting individually or in partnership with other organisations in Poland, in Donor States (Iceland, Liechtenstein, Norway), Beneficiary States that make use of EEA funds (Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Greece, Hungary, Latvia Lithuania, Malta, Portugal, Rumania, Slovakia, Slovenia) and countries neighbouring Poland but not in the EEA (Belarus, Ukraine, Russia).
+Funding was awarded in all calls for applications for grants for activities conducted by Polish social organisations – whether acting individually or in partnership with other organisations in Poland, in Donor States (Iceland, Liechtenstein, Norway), Beneficiary States that make use of EEA Grants (Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Greece, Hungary, Latvia Lithuania, Malta, Portugal, Rumania, Slovakia, Slovenia) and countries neighbouring Poland but not in the EEA (Belarus, Ukraine, Russia).
 In projects implemented in partnership with organisations in Donor States, it was possible to apply for an extra grant for the cost of participation of a partner.